 Some stories delve deeply into the lives of their subjects.
 Others seek to capture the human condition in just a few words.
-Modeled after journalist Brady Dennis’ 300 word stories that explore the unfiltered intimacy of the everyday, these pieces, written by first-year students, offer a glimpse into the untold experiences of college life.
+Modeled after journalist Brady Dennis’ 300 word stories that explore the unfiltered intimacy of the everyday, these pieces offer a glimpse into the untold experiences of college life.

 Enjoy what you're reading?

 Signup for our newsletter

 As a sea of faces passes through Shriver’s Starbucks every day, some stand out to the workers behind the counter.
 Whether they have their orders down pat or shake it up with each appearance, they each carve out a small slice of routine at the store, sparking recognition in the eyes of employees before fading back into the crowds of clamoring students — at least, until they’re back tomorrow.